N0PN0PN0PN0P/Maccy/README.md

 5) Finally it changes the MAC.
 6) Well coomented code

-Soon i'll add some more features, a bit of refactoring too, let me know if you enjoy it
+Soon i'll add some more features, a bit of refactoring too, let me know if you enjoy it I don't think is bad for 6 hrs of work :P...

   PEACE N0PN0PN0P